Bradycardia: Non-respiratory sinus arrhythmia

 Non-respiratory causes of sinus arrhythmia include sinus pause, sinus arrest, and sinoatrial exit block.
 Sinus pause and arrest involve slowing or arresting of automatic impulse generation from the sinus node.
 This can lead to asystole or cardiac arrest if ventricular escape rhythms do not create backup sources of cardiac action potentials.

 Sinoatrial exit block is a similar non-respiratory phenomenon of temporarily lost sinoatrial impulses.
 However, in contrast to a sinus pause, the action potential is still generated at the SA node but is either unable to leave or delayed from leaving the node, preventing or delaying atrial depolarization and subsequent ventricular systole.
 Therefore, the length of the pause in heartbeats is usually a multiple of the P-P interval, as seen on electrocardiography.
 Like a sinus pause, a sinoatrial exit block can be symptomatic, especially with prolonged pause length.

 Sinus node dysfunction

-A syndrome of intrinsic disease of the sinus node, referred to as sick sinus syndrome or sinus node dysfunction, covers conditions that include symptomatic sinus bradycardia or persistent chronotropic incompetence, sinoatrial block, sinus arrest, and tachycardia-bradycardia syndrome.
+A syndrome of intrinsic disease of the sinus node, referred to as sinus node dysfunction (SND) or sick sinus syndrome (SSS), covers conditions that include symptomatic sinus bradycardia or persistent chronotropic incompetence, sinoatrial block, sinus arrest, and tachycardia-bradycardia syndrome.
 These conditions can be caused by damage to the native sinus node itself and are frequently accompanied by damaged AV node conduction and reduced backup pacemaker activity.
 The condition can also be caused by dysfunction of the autonomic nervous system that regulates the node and is commonly exacerbated by medications.